Skip to content

 • Framework topology (which routes exist, what middleware applies)

-The most common fact type is a finding: a pattern detected by a rule.
-Each finding includes what was detected, where it occurs, why it matters, and a suggested fix when possible.
+Each rule produces findings: observations about your code.
+A finding includes what was detected, where it is, why it matters, and a suggested fix when possible.

-To be concrete about privacy, here’s an example.
-If you have this code:
+To be concrete, if you have this code:

 def fetch_user(user_id: str) -> dict: